free things to do in New York City

 Book Discussion | Frank Auerbach: Artist Monograph

-Celebrate the publication of an expanded edition of Frank Auerbach by William Feaver with an event on November 8th.
-The book launch will include a screening of Jake Auerbach’s Frank at 6pm, followed by a conversation between the filmmaker and the art historian and critic David Cohen at 7pm.
+Celebrate the publication of an expanded edition of Frank Auerbach by William Feaver with an event on more November 8th.
+The book launch will include a screening of Jake Auerbach’s Frank at 6pm, followed by a conversation between the filmmaker and the art historian and critic David Cohen at 7pm. less

 New York City, NY; NYC